“She’s Just Shy…” It’s an Easy Label to Give Her

 TIP: Don’t call her “shy.”
 Shyness is not a label a girl aspires to, and so the word is wounding.
 By calling her shy, you say that her quieter way is something to fix or change.
 She needs to know her sensitive nature is a strength.
 Give her more accurate words that help her be gentle to herself: mindful, thoughtful, detailed.

-Let her know there’s nobody you would rather have her be.
+She’s not shy.
+She’s simply herself.
+Let her know there’s nobody you’d rather have her be.

-A refresher will be supportive to you!
+Are you parenting a Type 2 daughter?
+If so, go back and review the Type 2 section in The Child Whisperer book from time to time.
 If you don’t know which Type of child you’re parenting, pick up a copy of The Child Whisperer.
 You’ll learn how to read your child more clearly and create more cooperation and happiness in your home.